brianhill/loops-and-orbits/final_projects/teams.md

 ### Matt and Nicolo Standup 2

-## Ryan and Ronnie &mdash; Lift and a Golf Ball's Flight
+## Ryan and Ronnie &mdash; Lift on a Golf Ball During Flight

 We will examine the spin of a golf ball and the forces of a golf ball in flight.
 We’ve looked at some websites with research about it, and we think we can model a golf ball flight.
 Brian suggests: look into whether a 3-D view is possible -- in which case slicing the ball to the left or right would be very cool.
 There are radar sensing measurements and models.